 Many members may be disappointed to note that the Croome Canteen does not feature as a venue.
 Unfortunately the National Trust has found an increase in the number of visitors who have complained because the canteen facilities are unavailable to them during our Talks.
 As a result we have been asked to make alternative arrangements and there will be more talks held at the Hanley Swan Memorial Hall this year.

 Powick Parish Hall WR2 4RT

 Hanley Swan Memorial Hall WR8 0DA

 An admission fee of £2 (to include coffee/tea and biscuits) will be charged at each of the talks, except the AGM.
 At morning and evening meetings, refreshments will be served 30 MINUTES BEFORE the start of the meeting.
 At afternoon meetings, the refreshments will be served at the end of the talk.

-If a meeting is in doubt because of inclement weather, please telephone the Talks Organiser, or check the website.
+If a meeting is in doubt because of inclement weather, then please check the website as a first step.
+If the website has not been updated to cover the weather situation then telephone the Talks Organiser.